petrfilip/simple-docker/README.md

 MySQL database is included.

 XDebug is also included.
-How to setup IDE for debuggin: https://blog.philipphauer.de/debug-php-docker-container-idea-phpstorm/
+How to setup IDE for debugging:

+https://blog.philipphauer.de/debug-php-docker-container-idea-phpstorm/

 # Connection details